 “Obviously after I saw that everything he did was with the left hand, then I knew then, let’s get him out of there,” Lakers coach Byron Scott said.
 “He always says, he’s got two arms so you don’t necessarily have to use one all the time.
 But like I said, after I saw him shoot it a couple times and then just bringing it up the court — one dribble with his right then he switched and dribbled with his left.
 That pretty much let me know that it was pretty sore.”

-“I’ve played on a torn labrum before,” said the 36-year old Kobe.
+“I averaged 40 for a whole month with a torn labrum before,” said Kobe.
 “I’m not too concerned about it.”

 Unfortunately, the injury turned out to be a season-ending torn rotator cuff.
 It was the third time in three seasons Bryant had his season cut short with an injury.